How to start an RTO?

 How long will the entire process take?

 It may take a few months of pre-planning before you get to the lodgement of the application stage – this is dependent on the pace you work at.
 Once you have lodged your actual application for registration, ASQA aims to finalise your application within 6-months.
-Do note that with the Covid-19 pandemic, there may be delays to this timeframe.
+Do note that from time-to-time, ASQA has gone over this timeframe.

 Why does ASQA audit so stringently?